 I recently finished working with a client over the past two months who wanted to increase muscle tone, decrease belly fat, and improve the overall shape of her lower body.
 In spite of having a muscle deficiency, we were able to attain each one of these goals.
 There are multiple reasons why we were able to do this.
 First, she made it clear what she wanted.
 She didn’t just say I want to be in better shape.
 Rather she set specific goals.
 Second, we both acknowledged that we needed to incorporate variations in the beginning and work to more challenging exercises in later weeks due to her specific condition.
 We were on the same page, as a team.
 We used the initial days and weeks as a learning process and built a foundation for future progress.
 Third, she put forth continued, constant effort while keeping her goals in mind.
 Now she has not only reached her personal goals, but also empowered herself by gaining the sense of accomplishment and that she can achieve her goals if she works towards them.
 Often times, as is in this case, reaching a goal only adds fuel to the fire to want to continue to improve.
 Today this client is doing weighted exercises for repetitions that she could not perform with just bodyweight only two months ago!

-If you are serious about making changes in your life through exercise and/or diet, then it is best to set specific goals.
+If you are looking to make changes in your life through exercise and/or diet, then it is best to set specific goals.
 Your goals don’t have to be the same as someone else’s.
 Know what you are after, what motivates you, and work toward that goal each day.
 Begin with the end in mind, enjoy the process, and believe you will reach each and every one of your goals in time.
 You will find that by reaching your goals in the gym, you also will begin to reach your goals outside the gym as well.
-Taking control of your health and fitness is an empowering experience, one that carries over to all aspects of life!
+Taking control of your health and fitness is an empowering experience, one that carries over to all aspects of life.